PEOPLE-INSIDE/people-inside/README.md

 We have three things to aim for :
 ![purpose](./projects/img/purpose.JPG)

-You don't have to waste any more of your time by checking the number of indoor people with an application.
+You don't have to waste any more of your time by checking the number of indoor people with an application.<br>
 PEOPLE-INSIDE can be used for various purposes.
-The use of it is yours.
+The use of it is yours.<br>
 Only use four inexpensive ultrasonic sensors to determine the number of people.

 ### Quick Start